fberkemeier/DNA_replication_model/README.md

-# A model of DNA replication to detect aberrant timing patterns
+# A Model of DNA Replication

 ## Description